open/close all folders

 - A variation is used in The Twelve Kingdoms to bind Youma into a Kirin's service.

-- This is used in a Hong Kong live-action TV show (the title is something to the effect of "I Have a Date With a Vampire") about an exorcist and her vampire boyfriend as the standard exorcising chant.
+- This is used in a Hong Kong live-action TV show called My Date With a Vampire about an exorcist and her vampire boyfriend as the standard exorcising chant.

 - Zhuzen in Shadow Hearts uses this chant when using his magic.

-- One of Raven's winning pose had him chant this for the sake of coolness.
-Also, in Yoshimitsu's story mode, he teaches Raven to do it the correct way.
+- Tekken: One of Raven's winning poses had him chant this for the sake of coolness.
+Also, in Yoshimitsu's story mode, Raven teaches him to do it the correct way.

-- Hwang Yang Long's ultimate move with Granveil: Kafuu Seiun Ken had him chant this (missing the Sai) to enhance his Flaming Sword with further power and after blowing black winds that turn into fire to the enemy, he proceeds to lay smackdown on the enemy.
+- Super Robot Wars Gaiden: Hwang Yang Long's ultimate move with Granveil: Kafuu Seiun Ken had him chant this (missing the Sai) to enhance his Flaming Sword with further power and after blowing black winds that turn into fire to the enemy, he proceeds to lay smackdown on the enemy.

 - In Psychic Force, Genma Rokudou's ultimate involves him throwing a talisman, chant this word, and the talisman generates massive explosion.